How to Fix “Cannot See Shared Folders in Windows 10 PC”

 If your PC still cannot see shared folders in Windows 10, check the credentials in the computer you are trying to access files from.

 - Then, select Windows Credentials > Add a Windows credential.

 Make sure you add the IP address and admin username and password of the computer hosting the files.
 You can then theoretically access the share by typing the network address in Explorer on other computers, e.g., \192.168.0.52AdminAdminpassword.

 Failing all of that, there is always the Shared Folders troubleshooter.
-Select Settings, Update & Security, Troubleshoot and select Shared Folders.
+Select Settings, Update & Security, Troubleshoot, and Shared Folders.
 Run the troubleshooter from there.

 Accessing a Shared Folder That Isn’t Password Protected

-- Type ‘control’ into the Windows Search bar and select Control Panel, or you can go the the Settings page.
+- Type control into the Windows Search bar and select Control Panel, or you can go to the Settings page.

 - Next, select Network and Internet.